-To find a flu clinic near you please visit the Clinic Locations page for a complete listing.
+To find a flu clinic near you please visit our Clinic Locations page.

 Keep yourself and your loved ones safe this flu season.
-Get your flu shot at a public health clinic near you.
+Get your flu shot.

-The publicly-funded (free) flu vaccine will be available in Saskatchewan starting October 22, 2018.
-The free vaccine is being offered through public health clinics across the province.
-Vaccine is also available in some physician and nurse practitioner offices and in local pharmacies.
+The vaccine is available through public health clinics across the province, some physician and nurse practitioner offices and in

-Getting vaccinated is especially important for people at high risk of complications (pregnant women, young children, the elderly and persons with underlying health conditions) and their caregivers.
+Getting vaccinated is especially important for people at high-risk of influenza complications (pregnant women, young children, elderly, persons with underlying health conditions, immune-compromised) and their caregivers.

-Call HealthLine at 8-1-1 for professional health advice.
+HealthLine Online for professional health advice.
 HealthLine is open 24/7, is confidential and free to Saskatchewan residents.
-Translation services are available.
+Translation services available.

-Weekly influenza surveillance reports are published throughouth influenza season.
+Weekly influenza surveillance reports are published throughout influenza season.
 To view these reports visit the influenza surveillance report for Saskatchewan.